 Although you can purchase wings already cut into their serving pieces, buying them whole is usually more economical, so that is my recommendation.
 Once you learn how to cut the wings, you’ll realize how easy and quick it is.

 Chicken wings are essentially composed of 3 parts.
 The meatiest part (which would be the portion connected to the breast) is called the drumette.
 This is connected to the portion of wing called the wingette or the flap.
 At the end of the wingette you have the tip.

 To prepare your wings for baking you will want to cut through two joints.
 The first one connects the drumette to the wingette and the second connects the wingette to the tip.
 Simply spread your wing out onto a cutting board and use a sharp knife to cut through the joint.

-In the spirit of waste nothing, we like to reserve the tips for when we make chicken stock.
+In the spirit of waste nothing, I like to reserve the tips for when I make chicken stock.
 If you won’t be making chicken stock immediately (you won’t be, because you will be watching the game), simply freeze them to be used in the future.